tombenke/npac/docs/intro.md

       external micro service implementation modules, that hold the business logic, and were registered to cooperate with the framework.

-      There is a special modiator type module, which is called __config__.
+      There is a special mediator type module, which is called __config__.
       It always exists, and may uses external resources to gain config info.
       Its responsibility to provide configuration info to all of the modules exist in the container.

     - __Executives__:
       These modules may use other business logic modules and/or infrastructure modules through their APIs provided via the context.